Here's Berlin

 Here's Berlin or Hello Berlin, Paris Calling (Allo Berlin?
 Ici Paris!, Hallo hallo!
 Hier spricht Berlin!) is a 1932 French-German romantic comedy film directed by Julien Duvivier and starring Josette Day, Germaine Aussey and Wolfgang Klein.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art director Erich Czerwonski.

+Synopsis

+Lily in Paris and Erich in Berlin are switchboard operators who bond when handling international phone calls.
+One day Erich decides to visit Paris to finally meet Lily.
+He is delayed for the rendezvous and complications ensue involving her friend and colleague Annette.